-LactoSpore® is Biomed’s probiotic of choice, and we want you to know exactly why we choose to use this particular probiotic preparation in our range of supplements.
+LactoSpore® is Biomed’s bacteria of choice, and we want you to know exactly why we choose to use this particular Live Cultures preparation in our Daily Digestive Supplement.

-LactoSpore® is a probiotic preparation containing the lactic acid forming microorganism (often called a “probiotic”) Bacillus coagulans or B. coagulans for short.
-Bacillus coagulans are rod shaped, gram positive, endospore-forming bacteria that grow optimally at 37°C and at a pH in the range of 5.5-6.2 (slightly acidic).
+LactoSpore® is a preparation containing the lactic acid forming microorganism (often called a “probiotic”) Bacillus coagulans MTCC 5856 or B. coagulans for short.
 Bacillus coagulans was originally known in literature as Lactobacillus sporogenes and both of these terms are still used in literature interchangeably.

 The human digestive tract contains around 400 different bacterial species that reduce the growth of harmful bacteria and promote a healthy digestive system.
 Lactic acid producing bacteria are by far the largest inhabitant group amongst them all.